Andy-Osborne/Dwarf-Match/testing.md

         - Fix Applied:

-            - To fix this, I moved the listener event outside of the ``gameComplete()`` function and repeated the initial bug process multiple times to ensure that the bug was resolved.
+            - To fix this, I moved the ``EventListener`` outside of the ``gameComplete()`` function and repeated the initial bug process multiple times to ensure that the bug was resolved.

 ### Additional Testing